Energy-MAC/LITS-Examples/README.md

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/Energy-MAC/LITS-Examples/master)

-# LITS-Examples
+# LITS Examples
 Examples of modeling using https://energy-mac.github.io/LITS.jl/latest/.

+The current version of the Examples uses LITS 0.3.5

 We created a binder to use the jupyter-notebooks examples online.